 Also there are scenarios where we receive response values that we never accounted for and application doesn't knows how to deal with them.
 These silly issues caused our application to break down and stop the process.
 The business process was anyways not going to be completed but it was the amount of time that it took us to investigate the issue.
 And another contributing factor in causing use even more headache was our lack of access of production environment.

-Upon a close investigation of the issue in hand what I discovered that issue could have been quite easily picked if during development process we should have validated data that we receive from various interfaces and from user screens.
-It goes back to the basics of development which often modern developers tend to forget about as they are too busy doing more advanced things with new toolset of technologies.
+Upon a close investigation of the issue in hand what I discovered that issue could have been quite easily picked if during development process we had validated data that we receive from various interfaces and from user screens.
+It goes back to the basics of development which often modern developers tend to forget as they are too busy doing more advanced things with new toolset or technologies.